dmyma/iOS-interview/README.md

 A way to refer to ranges within a series, perhaps encapsulating a start property and a length property, both of type Int.

 A point in a 3D coordinate system, perhaps encapsulating x, y and z properties, each of type Double.

+Extensions can add a new continuance initializer but can not add a new designated Initializer or deinit.

 </details>

 <details><summary>frame vs bounds</summary>